facebookresearch/fairo/.github/pull_request_template.md

 - [ ] Proposes a change (non-breaking change that isn't necessarily a bug)
 - [ ] New feature (non-breaking change that adds a new functionality)
 - [ ] Breaking change (fix or feature that would break some existing functionality downstream)
+- [ ] This is a unit test
+- [ ] Documentation only change

+## Type of requested review

+- [ ] I want a thorough review of the implementation.
+- [ ] I want a high level review.
+- [ ] I want a deep design review.

 ## Before and After